ArdWang/NEWCONCEPTENGLISH2/README.md

 The Revealer is a new machine which is used for detecting buried gold.
 Using this machine a search party recently tried to find gold in a cave near the seashore.
 Although they examined the cave thoroughly they only found a small gold coin which was practically worthless.
 However many people believe that the machine may reveal something of value soon.

+#### Lesson56 Faster than sound!

+A lot of old cars entered for the race which is held once a year.
+A great many loud explosions could be head when they set off and though many cars broken down during the race, a few manage to comepleted the course.
+The winning car went downhill so quickly that its driver had a lot of difficulty trying to stop it.